cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-27-my-python-development-environment-for-production-ready-software-projects.md

 │   ├── launch.json         # Debugging configurations for VSCode
 │   └── settings.json       # Project-specific settings for VSCode
 │
-├── project-api/         # Backend API for handling business logic and heavy processing │   ├── data/               # Directory for storing datasets or other static files │   ├── notebooks/          # Jupyter notebooks for experimentation and prototyping │   ├── src/                # Source code for the backend application │   ├── tools/              # Utility scripts and tools for development or deployment │   │
+├── project-api/            # Backend API for handling business logic and heavy processing │   ├── data/               # Directory for storing datasets or other static files │   ├── notebooks/          # Jupyter notebooks for experimentation and prototyping │   ├── tools/              # Utility scripts and tools for development or deployment │   ├── src/                # Source code for the backend application │   │   ├── app/            # Main application code
+│   │   └── tests/          # Utility scripts and helper functions
+│   │
 │   ├── .dockerignore       # Specifies files to exclude from Docker builds │   ├── .python-version     # Python version specification for pyenv